YingruWuGit/HiCKey/README.md

 # Usage:

-It's easy to use.
-We have a sample HiC data in fold "examples".
+We have two sample HiC datasets in the folder "examples".

+The folder "examples" contains three files:
-"BrownianP.txt" is the simulated tail distribution of our test statistic, which is essential for every analysis.
+"BrownianP.txt" is the simulated distribution of our test statistic, which is essential for every analysis.
 "nijchr16.txt" is a Human ES Cell Normalized Matrix downloaded from Ren Lab http://chromosome.sdsc.edu/mouse/hi-c/download.html

-"nijchr16_list.txt" is the list form HiC data of above matrix, Tab separated, containing only nonzero reads with their row and column indices.
+"nijchr16_list.txt" is the list form HiC data of the matrix, Tab separated, containing only nonzero reads with their row and column indices.
 Our package can read both list form data file and the above matrix form file.

 After you download HiCKey.exe (or you download all 3 code files and compile yourself), for windows users you can open Command Prompt, change drive to the path containing HiCKey.exe and input following command line arguments (as an example):